NikhilMukraj/spiking-neural-networks/README.md

 - Lixirnet should be reworked after neurotransmission refactor, should just pull from backend
   - Update by copying over backend
+  - For now Lixirnet can work with lattices by converting adjacency matrices in Numpy to Rust
+  - Should have an option to convert the matrix to and adjacency list later, or implement a direct conversion from dictionary to adjacency list

 - Input from cell grid functions should be refactored to work with Hodgkin Huxley cells via a trait and condensed into one function where weighting is optional